iandunn/quick-navigation-interface/readme.txt

 == Frequently Asked Questions ==

 = I'm pressing the ` key, but nothing happens =
-Make sure you're not focused on an input field, and then try again.
-You can
+Make sure you're not focused on an input field (like a text area or a button), and then try again.
+You can click anywhere outside an input field (like the page's background) to move the focus off of the input field.

 This could also happen if JavaScript execution has been halted because of errors on the page, which is most likely caused by another plugin.
 Try disabling all other plugins temporarily, and see if that solves the problem.